katxeus/civic-participation-network/README.md

 ## Collaboration Think Tanks
 The citizen participation network wil provide collaboration think tanks to participationg citizens as a platform to exchange civic ideations.

+## Simulations and polls
+The platform will enable opinion polls and simulations of civic events and phenomenal